sjanzou/pecos/README.md

 The Python package includes methods to run quality control tests defined by the user and generate reports which include performance metrics, test results, and graphics.
-The software was developed specifically for solar photovoltaic system monitoring, but it can be customized for other applications.
+The software was developed specifically for solar photovoltaic system monitoring, but is designed to be used for a wide range of applications.

 For more information, go to http://pecos.readthedocs.io